chef-boneyard/chef-web-docs-2016/chef_master/source/chef_overview_attributes.rst

 * Environments
 * Roles

-If we go back to the `overview of Chef <http://docs.opscode.com/chef_overview.html>`_, but then only focus on where the attributes are located, it looks something like this:
+If we go back to the `overview of Chef <http://docs.opscode.com/chef_overview.html>`_, but then focus only on where attributes are located, it looks something like this:

 .. image:: ../../images/overview_chef_attributes.png